All Episodes

 And if anything that I'm about to say is not a fact, tell me.

-He and all the upper echelon of the DOJ and FBI that Christopher Steele's document uh dossier was unverified, that Hillary paid for it, and that he had a political agenda.
+Is it or is it not true that James Comey was warned at least three specific times, he and all the upper echelon of the DOJ and FBI, that Christopher Steele's document of dossier was unverified, that Hillary paid for it, and that he had a political agenda.

-I know of three times my sources say there may be as many as five times.
+My sources say there may be as many as five times.

-And it but and Sean, remember who told him that?
+And Sean, remember who told him that?

 He's got a deep bias against the president, so much so that he said he was desperate for Trump not to win.